West Cornwall, Connecticut

-West Cornwall is an unincorporated village and census-designated place (CDP) in the town of Cornwall, Litchfield County, Connecticut, United States.
+West Cornwall is an unincorporated village and census-designated place (CDP) in the town of Cornwall, Connecticut, United States.
 It is on the west side of the town, on the east side of the Housatonic River, which forms the border with the town of Sharon.
 Connecticut Route 128 runs through the village, joining U.S. Route 7 across the Housatonic in Sharon.

 West Cornwall was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, West Cornwall had a population of 138.

 Education

 It is in the Cornwall School District.